caddyless/temp2/rebuttal_nips2021v2.md

 **Q6: [The ablation study in Table 2  and Table 3  does not seem complete and are all worse than ImageNet pretraining]:** Table 2 studies on hyper-parameters and the type of memory bank using only VOC dataset so the results are worse tham ImageNet pretraining.
 We think that the setting of hyper-parameters can be explored in a single dataset for efficiency since directly adding all segmentation datasets for ablation study is too expensive.
 Table 3 studies the cross-dataset mixing strategies.
 We have reported the results of using VOC and ADE20K in the paper and we believe that the huge improvement in the results can prove the effectiveness of our strategies.
 From another perspective, the results gap between using a single dataset like VOC and using ImageNet also proves the effectiveness of our MDP.

-**Q7: [Wording and expression need to be revised]**  Thanks for your detailed comments, we have carefully proofread the paper in the revised version.
+**Q7: [Some terms are quite vague and cannot provide the audience a good motivation and a big picture of the proposed method.]**  Thanks for your detailed comments, we have carefully proofread the paper in the revised version.
 Some more appropriate expressions have also been updated.